annaweronica/european-news-service/README.md

 - As a user I want to be able to choose from which country I want to read the news from.
 - As a user I want to get news by default from all categories for choosen country.
 - As a user I want to be able to choose the news category for choosen country.
-- As a user I want to move from one category to the same category in different country.
+- As a user I want to move from the category to the same category but changing the country.
-- As a user
+- As a user I want to be back from choosen category to all latest news by clicking on *Lastest news*

 <h1>Features</h1>

 **Existing features:**
 - Select *Country*
 - Select *Category*
+- Going back to the top webpage

 **Future features to implement**
 - Search news input
-- Languages translation
+- Language translations
-- Weather for the country on *Country* click
+- Weather-widget for the country on *Country* click

+>The developer made an attempt to implement the waether widget

 <h1>Technologies</h1>